chill1Penguin/er605v2_openwrt_install/README.md

 ## Steps to Install

+**:warning: Backup your mtd partitions before commencing with the install.
+After the install, you will NOT be able to use the recovery mode of the ER605 to flash a factory image to recover from a bad install.
+You will need to use ubiformat to reflash your mtd3 (firmware) partition if you ever want to restore to the default firmware. :warning:**

- 1. Open a terminal and run the following commands
+ 1. Open a terminal and run the following commands:
 ```
 git clone https://github.com/chill1Penguin/er605v2_openwrt_install
 cd er605v2_openwrt_install